aquafadas-com/gulp-smartling/README.md

 All file-based tasks require three properties:

 - `apiKey: string` : The Smartling API key.
-- `fileUri: string` : A value that uniquely identifies the remote file.
+- `fileURI: string` : A value that uniquely identifies the remote file.
 - `projectId: string` : The project identifier.

 The other properties are optional.